gitacoco/dvia-2019/3.mapping-space/process/README.md

 ### 1.3/ Visualize Frequency
 ![illustrative images](./1_markers_frequency.jpg)

-As for magnitude and frequency data, what I want to do is to use a same basemap to display the data in both two-dimensional and three-dimensional ways, and creat seamless transformations to connect different views.
+For magnitude and frequency data, what I want to do is to use a same basemap to display the data in both two-dimensional and three-dimensional ways, and creat seamless transformations to connect different views.
 Specifically, I plan to use size and/or hue of points to map magnitude data, and to use hexagon bars to map frequency data.

 ## 2/ Case Study and Prototype